xnuinside/gino-admin/README.rst

 -----------------------
 Default upload from CSV allows to load CSV with data per table.

-Composite CSV files allow to load data for several tables from one CSV files.
+Composite CSV files allow to load data for several tables from one CSV files and don't define ForeignKey columns.
+You can define table from left to right and if previous table contain ForeignKey for the next table when as linked row will be taken value from current or previous row.
+This allow you to define one time Country and 10 cities for it.
+If it sounds tricky - check example DB schema and XLS example on google docs.

 This useful if you want to fill DB with related data, for example, User has some GiftCards (ForeignKey - user.id), GiftCard can be spend to pay off for some Order (ForeignKey - gift_card.id).
 So you have set of data that knit together.
 If you works on some Demo or POC presentation - it's important to keep data consistent, so you want to define 'beautiful data', it's hard if you have 3-4-5 models to define in separate csv.